stacked-git/stacked-git.github.io/content/_index.md

 StGit is licensed under the GNU General Public License, version 2.

 ## News

+### 2023-10-04: [StGit v2.3.3][v2.3.3] has been released.

+Fixes to zsh completions along with MacOS portability improvements.

 ### 2023-08-19: [StGit v2.3.2][v2.3.2] has been released.